 These are most frequently seen on the east side of the park.

 Other animals include mule deer, lizards, the desert tortoise and lots of birds.

 Zion offers horseback riding tours starting at the corral near the Emerald Pools Trailhead.

-Cami’s husband has a star-gazing app on his phone, which they like to use when visiting National Parks.
+Cami’s husband has the star-gazing app, Sky Map, on his phone, which they like to use when visiting National Parks.

 Where to Eat in and Around Zion

 Here are some options for dining in Zion National Park and in the surrounding towns…

 - Red Rock Grill at the National Park Lodge

 - Camp Outpost, Springdale

 - Oscar’s Cafe, Springdale (double double yummy yummy!)